 A bug on an alerting method: Earlier versions of Grafana has a bug on

 percent_diff functions.
 Say that you want to define an alarm for your 20% increase in message count in the last 30 minutes.
 Our condition will be as follows;

 query(A, 30m, now) is above

-20. It will work quite well with the 20% increase but you will still get the alert for 20% decrease which can result in pretty annoying unwanted alerts.
+20. It will work quite well with the 20% increase, but you will still get the alert for 20% decrease which can result in pretty annoying unwanted alerts.
 Fortunately this bug is fixed.

 Security issue: Grafana has had a security issue in the older versions.
 Thus it’s advised to use 7.0.2 or higher.

 Not customizable messages: there are very limited options for customizing your alert message.
 You can’t use styling or variables in the message section.
-You can’t add buttons or else, even though Slack is supporting these.
+You can’t add buttons or something else, even though Slack is supporting these.

 No warning state: Alerting is a boolean state.
 There’s no warning alert you can send to your Slack.
 It’s either alerting (red) or not (green).
-There’s a pending state too, but it’s not the same as warning state.
+There’s a pending state too, but it’s not the same as a warning state.

 Lack of endpoint monitoring & alert: You can’t simply check the status of your URL endpoints with Grafana.
 There’s a plugin for that, but it’s limited to 3 endpoints.
 Otherwise, you’ll need to pay $100 monthly.
 Thats why we use PRTG tool for this need.